Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: simulations

 \subsection{Simulated map at $353 \GHz$}

-We chose a test patch centered at Galactic coordinates $(l, b) = (45.0\degree, -54.3\degree)$ of sky area 222 deg$^2$.
-The mean \HI column density over the entire patch is $\innerp{\NHI}=3.3 \times \hiunit$.
-We extract the same sky patch from the CSFD map and scale it with a constant factor to produce an input dust map.
-In our case, we kept the contamination map fixed and vary the dust amplitude to produce different $SNR$ maps.
-The constant scaling factor controls the $SNR$s of the input dust map with respect to the contamination.
+We chose a test patch centred at Galactic coordinates ${(l, b) = (45.0\degree, -54.3\degree)}$ of sky area $222 \deg^2$.
+The mean \HI column density over the entire patch was $\innerp{\NHI}=3.3 \times \hiunit$.
+We extracted the same sky patch from the CSFD map and scaled it with a constant factor to produce an input dust map.
+We kept the contamination map fixed and varied the dust amplitude to produce different $\mathrm{S/N}$ maps.
+The constant scaling factor controls the $\mathrm{S/N}$s of the input dust map with respect to the contamination.

-We validate our algorithm for $SNR$ 3 to 9.
-We discuss the $SNR=3$ results in detail and highlight the primary differences among the others.
-We call the scaled 2D input dust map as $\ssim$, to which we add a realization of the contamination map ($\rsim$) from the generative model $\rsyn$ obtained in Sect.\ \ref{sec:syn-wph-cib} to produce the contaminated map ($\msim = \ssim + \rsim$).
-The Pearson correlation coefficient $\rho$ of $\ssim$ with the \NHI map for $SNR=3$ is $0.94$, and is reduced to $0.88$ after adding the contamination map $\rsim$.
-The upper panel of Fig.~\ref{fig:sim-wph-patch} shows the input dust map at $SNR=3$, one random realization of the contamination, and the total contaminated simulated map. $\msim$ map is patchy owing to contamination.
+We validated our algorithm for $\mathrm{S/N}$s 3 to 9.
+We discuss the $\mathrm{S/N}=3$ results in detail and highlight the primary differences among the others.
+We call the scaled 2D input dust map $\ssim$, to which we added a realisation of the contamination map ($\rsim$) from the generative model $\rsyn$ obtained in Sect.\ \ref{sec:syn-wph-cib} to produce the contaminated map ($\msim = \ssim + \rsim$).
+The Pearson correlation coefficient $\rho$ of $\ssim$ with the \NHI map for $\mathrm{S/N}=3$ is $0.94$ and was reduced to $0.88$ after we added the contamination map $\rsim$.
+The top panel of Fig.~\ref{fig:sim-wph-patch} shows the input dust map at $\mathrm{S/N}=3$, one random realisation of the contamination, and the total contaminated simulated map. $\msim$ map is patchy owing to contamination.